GuanceCloud/datakit/internal/export/doc/en/datakit-operator.md

         "ddtrace": {
             "enabled_namespaces": [
                 {
-                    "namespace": "testns",  # Specify the namespace
+                    "namespace": "testns",  # The namespace supports regex matching; for an exact match, the pattern must be enclosed between ^ and $ (e.g., ^testns$)
                     "language": "java"      # Specify the language for the agent to inject }
             ],